FairwindsOps/goldilocks/README.md

 This will search for any deployments in the given namespace and generate a VPA for each of them.
 Each vpa will be labelled for use by this tool.

+### dashboard

+`goldilocks dashboard`

+Runs the goldilocks dashboard web server that will display recommendations.
+Listens on port `8080` by default.

 ### summary

 `goldilocks summary`

 Queries all the VPA objects that are labelled for this tool and summarizes their suggestions into a JSON object.

+### Container Exclusions

+The `dashboard` and `summary` commands can exclude recommendations for a list of comma separate container names using the `--excludes-containers` argument.
+This option can be useful for hiding recommendations for sidecar containers for things like Linkerd and Istio.